yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 ## Syntax

-At the end of the day, HTML is made up two things: text, and **tags** that mark up that text.
-(HTML stands for hyper text markup language!)
+HTML is made up of two things: text and **tags** that mark up that text.
+(HTML stands for hypertext markup language!)

-Let’s say that we had some text and we wanted to communicate that this text was a paragraph.
+Let’s say that we had some text, and we wanted to communicate that this text was a paragraph.

 ```
 This text is a paragraph.